Sitefinity/translations-com/README.md

 <ul>
 <li><code>ISendTranslationTaskEvent</code></li> containing information about the translation to be sent
 <li><code>ITranslationJobContext</code> job context.</li>
-<li><code>translationId</code> store the external ID for the translation that is later used to associate the translated message with the Sitefinity translation.</li>
+<li><code>translationId</code> store the external ID for the translation that is later used to associate the translated message with the Sitefinity CMS translation.</li>
 </ul>
 If the method has successfully sent the translation, it returns **true**.
 					This method checks if the process of sending the translation is successful.